 - Follow the instructions for submitting the form.

-Note that it will take two to five business days to process your request, so plan ahead.
-Processing a document with an apostille takes extra time, because it must be sent to the Indiana secretary of state before it can be delivered.
+Note that it will take two to five business days after receipt of your diploma or diploma photocopy to process your request, so plan ahead.
+Processing a document with an apostille takes extra time, because it must be sent to the Indiana Secretary of State before it can be delivered.
+In addition, if you need to order a duplicate diploma for your apostille, expect it to take an additional month.